yatharth77/Indian-Sign-Language-Gesture-Recognition/README.md

 of a novel hierarchical model for classification which resembles a tree-like structure.
 It involves initially classifying gestures into two categories (one-hand or twohand), and subsequently feeding them into further deep neural networks.
 The corresponding outputs were utilized for categorizing them into the 26 English alphabets.

+# Experimental Results

+All the three networks were tested on our dataset of around 1,49,568 images.
+The testing dataset consists of hand images clicked on a black background.
+The images were augmented, resized and pre-processed as per the network requirements mentioned earlier.
+The pre-trained VGG16 model with transfer learning produced an accuracy of 53% and the fine-tuned model resulted in an accuracy of 94.52%.
+The reason for low accuracy in VGG16 can be attributed to the fact that it was initially trained for 1000 categories.
+However, the present model works on 26 hand gestures and out of them, quite a few are very similar to one another.
+The hierarchical model resulted in a training loss of 0.0016, thus resulting in a training accuracy of 99% and a validation accuracy of 98.52% for categorising one-hand features and 99% training accuracy and 97% validation accuracy for two-hand features respectively.
+The SVM used in hierarchical model for categorising into one-hand and two-hand gestures, combined with the
+HOG features, produced and accuracy of 96.79%.
+This result is significantly better than any other machine learning algorithm for the 26 classes.
+The confusion matrix in Fig. 6 segregates the result obtained on the 6085 test samples into truepositives, true-negatives, false-positives and false-negatives.